sanyaade-teachings/pippi/README.md

 # Pippi: Computer music with python

-v2.0.0 - Alpha 5
+v2.0.0 - Alpha 8

 ## Install dependencies

-Pippi requires python 3.5+
+Pippi requires python 3 which can be found here:

-You might be lucky and already have it installed!
-Otherwise, the python.org website has installation instructions for your platform:

     https://www.python.org/downloads/

-Right now, `3.6.1` is the version to get.
+I'm just testing against the latest stable version (currently 3.6.2) at the moment.

 I recommend you install pippi and work from a python virtualenv, which is built into the standard library in recent versions of python.

-Create a virtualenv in a directory called `venv` with python 3.6:
+Create a virtualenv in a directory called `venv` with python 3.6+:

     python3 -m venv venv